 Permanent or temporary works within or adjacent to a watercourse require a consent from the relevant authority, under the Land Drainage Act 1991.
-A Flood Risk Activity Permit60 must be obtained from the Environment Agency for any works carried out within the channel, banks or within 8m from the edge of a Main River.
+A Flood Risk Activity Permit62 must be obtained from the Environment Agency for any works carried out within the channel, banks or within 8m from the edge of a Main River.
+A Flood Risk Activity Permit may also be required for activities which affect flow or storage in the floodplain of a Main River (such as land raising), and where the potential impacts are not controlled by a planning permission.
 For works to all other watercourses, an Ordinary Watercourse Consent must be requested from West Berkshire Council.